After 16 hours of research evaluating 110 products, we picked Fake Bake Flawless Self Tanner as our top choice.

 After you finish the basics, try these tips to create a natural glow on your face:

-We find it helpful to pretend our self tanner is foundation.
+We find it helpful to pretend our self-tanner is the foundation.
 It helps us apply it evenly and remember to smooth it into our neck and decolletage.

 You don’t have to wear gloves when you apply sunless tanning lotion, but do we think you should?
 Yes, definitely!